Flat Bands in Three-dimensional Lattice Models with Non-trivial Hopf Index: Introduction

-In view of the above, here we propose a 3D lattice model with Hopf number that can support nearly and perfectly flat bands in different crystalline planes only with nearest neighbor (NN) and next-nearest neighbor hopping (NNN).
-The nearly flat band is found to carry a finite Chern number whereas the perfect flat bands carry zero Chern number with an additional 3D Hopf invariant.
-We show that such a construction of 3D lattice can be obtained from a 2D Chern insulator with specific hopping along the third direction.
-We further chart out phase diagram of the 3D model Hamiltonian for different configurations of parameters.
-We find that both Hopf and Chern phases appear together and symmetrically with respect to trivial insulating phases.
-In addition, both the insulating and Hopf-Chern phases can host flat bands.
-We further show that higher Chern phases with Hopf invariant can also be constructed out of the same lattice model for a particular choice of parameters, restricting to only NN and NNN hoppings.
-However, such a construction does not allow flat bands in all high-symmetric points in the Brillouin zone (BZ).
-To this end, we comment on the feasibility of such a minimal Hopf model with trivial and non-trivial Chern numbers.
+Affirmatively addressing these questions, we present two distinct constructions of three-dimensional lattice models wherein the band exhibits exact flatness along with non-trivial topology.
+The first model, characterised by a 3D Hopf invariant, can host a perfectly flat isolated band across all three two-dimensional planes.
+In contrast, the second model, characterised by both Hopf and Chern invariant, namely Hopf-Chern insulator, accommodates a nearly flat band within a specific two-dimensional plane where the Chern number is finite.
+Notably, the pure Hopf model incorporates hopping terms up to next-to-next-nearest neighbour (NNNN) and the appearance of flat bands does not require any additional range of hopping beyond NNNN.
+In contrast, the Hopf-Chern model restricted to next-nearest-neighbour (NNN) hopping gives rise to nearly flat bands.
+Throughout this manuscript we mostly focus on the Hopf-Chern case as it is comparatively closer to realize in experiments.
+We show that such a construction of Hopf-Chern 3D lattice can be obtained from a 2D Chern insulator with specific hopping along the third direction.
+We further chart out phase diagram of this 3D model Hamiltonian for different configurations of parameters.
+We find that both the Hopf and Chern phases appear together and symmetrically with respect to trivial insulating phases.
+We further show that higher Chern phases can also be constructed out of the same lattice model for a particular choice of parameters, restricting to only NN and NNN hoppings.
+However, such a construction does not allow flat bands in all high-symmetric path in the Brillouin zone (BZ).
+To this end, we comment on the feasibility of realizing such Hopf models with trivial and non-trivial Chern numbers in experiments.